 I know.
-You hate to hassle your current clients.
-But it makes good business sense, as the cost of upselling to existing customers is so much lower than going out on the hunt for new business.
+You hate to hassle your current clients, but you cannot ignore the benefits.
+The cost of upselling to existing customers is so much lower than going out on the hunt for new business.

-Conversion rates are usually 16x higher and if they don’t buy anything additional, your call will turn into an account management one.
+Conversion rates to existing customers are up to 16x higher.
+Plus.
+Even if they don’t buy anything additional, your call will have value as account management.

-So, with that in mind, read on for 5 cross-selling tips and upselling techniques that will have zero chance of offending your current clients, and every chance of positively impacting your bottom line.
+So, with that in mind, read on for 5 cross-selling tips and upselling techniques.
+A five-point plan to boost your bottom line with zero chance of offending your current clients.

 FIRST THINGS FIRST: WHAT IS CROSS-SELLING?